By Erin Kain and Jolie Tanner By Erin Kain and Jolie Tanner | June 8, 2021 | Food & Drink Feature

 Azucar Ice Cream Company

-If you’re craving something a little more worldly, head over to Azucar Ice Cream Company for its inventive Cuban-inspired treats.
-The creamery’s signature Abuela Maria, named after owner Suzy Battle’s grandmother, is a cult favorite with crushed up Maria cookies, guava and cream cheese.
-While enjoying your scoop, take a moment to appreciate the shop’s famous art pieces, including a painting of Celia Cruz and a giant ice cream sculpture that has become a Calle Ocho landmark.
-1502 SW 8th St., Little Havana,@azucaricecream
+Complete with Cuban-inspired treats, Azucar Ice Cream Company offers delicious and unique flavors in the heart of Little Havana.
+The creamery’s signature Abuela Maria is a cult favorite with crushed-up Maria cookies, guava, and cream cheese.
+While enjoying your scoop, made with all-natural ingredients, take a moment to appreciate the shop’s famous art pieces, including a painting of Celia Cruz and a giant ice cream sculpture that has become a Calle Ocho landmark.
+1502 SW Eighth St., Little Havana, @azucaricecream

 Salt & Straw